ThomasJannaud/appengine_python_skeleton/README.md

 ## Deploy

-You need to have a [GAE account](https://cloud.google.com/appengine) and create a project there.
+You need to have a [GAE account](https://cloud.google.com/appengine) and [create a project](https://console.cloud.google.com/projectcreate) there.
+It will ask at some point for Billing info but again it is free if you use the app normally, and if you are unsure set a budget (e.g $1 a month) to not have any bad surprise.
-Your website will be hosted on https://PROJECTNAME.appspot.com but if you own a domain you can point it to this host.
+Your website will be hosted on https://PROJECTID.appspot.com but if you own a domain you can point it to this host.

 Follow the instructions as you install gcloud to validate your credentials.
 Then run

-`gcloud app deploy --project PROJECTNAME`
+`gcloud app deploy --project PROJECTID`

 to deploy.
 The setup might take time but once it is ready one command line is enough.